 Calculus Capital has an exclusive focus on EIS and VCT investments, both of which are subject to HMRC rules which can change frequently.
 This could leave the firm and its investee companies vulnerable if rules change unfavourably in future.

 A summary of the main charges and savings is shown below.
 Some of these will be payable by the investor, whilst others by the investee companies.
 The investment may have additional charges and expenses: please see the provider documents, including the Key Information Document, for more details.

 |Full initial charge||4%|

 |Wealth Club initial saving||1% (2% for existing investors)|

 |Net initial charge through Wealth Club||3% (2% for existing investors)||Annual management charge||1.5%|

 |Performance fee||20%||Investee company charges|

 More detail on the charges

-Calculus has the longest track record of any EIS fund.
-Their experience is unrivalled – remember past performance is not a guide to the future.
-The target and actual returns might not be as high as some other early-stage focused EIS, but getting cash back to investors is a key part of its investment proposition.
+Calculus has the longest track record of any EIS fund but remember, past performance is not a guide to the future.
 The Calculus EIS does not come cheap however, and the minimum investment of £50,000 could be a barrier for some.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.